Stay French, or not? New Caledonia holds independence vote

 “It is indeed difficult to prepare and play a match when the opponent announces that they will not come,” the pro-France Voices of “No” Collective said.
 But the group still called for a “massive vote turnout, so as not to be robbed of the result.”

-What’s at stake in this referendum goes beyond he future of Caledonians alone.
+What’s at stake in the referendum goes beyond he future of Caledonians alone.
+France is trying to cement its presence in the Indo-Pacific region after it lost a multi-billion submarine contract because of a partnership Australia formed with the United States and the U.K. The secretly negotiated project, announced in September, was a huge blow to France.

 Unlike in previous votes, this time “the question of New Caledonia’s strategic positioning is addressed.
-This novelty comes in the context of AUKUS (a submarine partnership involving Australia, the U.S. and U.K.) and the assertion of Chinese-American rivalry in the Pacific,” said Caroline Gravelat, public law professor at the University of New Caledonia.
+This novelty comes in the context of (the submarine partnership) and the assertion of Chinese-American rivalry in the Pacific,” University of New Caledonia law professor Caroline Gravelat said.

-France is trying to cement its presence in the region after the AUKUS deal was announced in September, scuttling an earlier French submarine contract with Australia.
-The secretly negotiated project was a huge blow to France, and especially to its ambitions in the Indo-Pacific.

 New Caledonia hosts one of two French military bases in the Pacific, which allows France to contribute to regional security.
 It currently cooperates with the U.S., Australia and New Zealand on maritime surveillance, search and rescue at sea, ocean demining and the fight against illegal fishing.